tzeneng96/Edi_Assignment/README.md

    https://github.com/tzeneng96/Edi_Assignment.git

 # Usage
-   Activate the virtual environment by .\env\Scripts\activate (in windows os) navigate to app directory by cd .\employee_management_project\
+   -Activate the virtual environment by .\env\Scripts\activate (in windows os) -navigate to app directory by cd .\employee_management_project\
-   run python manage.py runserver this will help to create:
+   -run python manage.py runserver
+   -this will help to create:
    a. database in postgre.
-Remember to change the user name and password at settings.py, if your username and password is difference.
+Remember to change the user name and password at settings.py, -if your username and password is difference.
-   b. superuser for you to access the application. default username: admin default password: password123
+   b. superuser for you to access the application.
+   -default username: admin
+   -default password: password123
    c. seed necessary data in the database for employee app

-   Migration
+   -Migration
-   python manage.py makemigrations
+   -python manage.py makemigrations
-   python manage.py migrate
+   -python manage.py migrate

 # Contact
    For questions, feedback, or collaboration inquiries, feel free to reach out: